Service Levels and Exclusive Service Level Remedies

 3.5 Security Against Hackers.
 Mobileforce will periodically test its systems as part of the Hosting Services for potential areas where security could be breached.
 Mobileforce will make best efforts to report to Licensee immediately any breaches of security or unauthorized access to Licensee's Data on Mobileforce's systems that Mobileforce detects or becomes aware of.
 Mobileforce will use diligent efforts to remedy such breach of security or unauthorized access in a timely manner.

 Technical Requirements for Protection of Licensee Data.

-The following will apply to all Hosting Services performed by Mobileforce in addition to the other requirements of Exhibit A and this Exhibit B.
+The following will apply to all Hosting Services performed by Mobileforce in addition to the other requirements in this Agreement.

 Mobileforce shall provide Technical Support as follows:

 5.1.
 Telephone Support.
 Telephone Support is available at +1 (408) 457 7960 during Business Hours of 9:00 am to 6:00 pm Pacific Standard Time, Monday through Friday (excluding holidays).

 5.2.
 Internet Support.
 Internet Support will be available at a unique email address typically defined as (firstname.lastname@example.org), which is monitored by multiple personnel 24/7.

 5.3 Service/Platform Monitoring.
 The Service/Platform is monitored 24/7 for uptime and performance levels by multiple Mobileforce personnel who are notified via email and/or telephone when interruptions occur at the platform level.

 Customer agrees to provide Mobileforce with such technical assistance and information which Mobileforce reasonably needs to provide the Service and the Support Services.